 Your cake recipe already calls for sugar, so reaching for vanilla Greek yogurt will probably make it sweeter than you're expecting (although it still can be good!).

 Plain Greek yogurt is the most versatile pick and gives you complete control over the flavor of your baked good.
 Go with whole-milk, full-fat Greek yogurt for the best flavor (2% can be used if you prefer).
 But avoid nonfat, as it can not only contain fillers and stabilizers that change the taste and texture of what you're baking, but it also just doesn't have the same rich flavor and mouthfeel as varieties with fat in them.

 2. Try it in place of buttermilk in your pancakes or waffles.

-I know pancakes and waffles might not be the first things you think of when it comes to baking, but they both consist of batter that's cooked so I believe they do qualify.
-Plus there's "cake" in the word "pancake," right?
+I know pancakes and waffles might not be the first things you think of when it comes to baking, but they both consist of batter that's cooked — so they count!
+(Plus there's "cake" in the word "pancake," right?)
 The reason buttermilk makes for such great pancakes, waffles, and biscuits is that its acidic nature helps make them extra fluffy and light, while also adding a delicately tangy flavor.
-Greek yogurt has the same acidic characteristic, so it provides a similarly successful result.
+Greek yogurt has that same acidic characteristic, so it provides a similarly successful result.